precondition/precondition.github.io/_posts/2021-02-19-qmk-heatmap.md

 I have no desire to deal with that ambiguous mess.

-The keycodes only get used to fill in NA values for combo actions, so if you feel particularly paranoiac, you can delete the first column of the csv file containing the hexadecimal keycode (very easy to do in any spreadsheet application) and shuffle the order of the csv lines before uploading it.
+The keycodes only get used to fill in the row,col values for combo actions, so if you feel particularly paranoiac, you can delete the first column of the csv file containing the hexadecimal keycode (very easy to do in any spreadsheet application) and shuffle the order of the csv lines before uploading it.
 All that really matters to the generator is the `row`, the `col`, and the `layer` of each key press.